2 week North Island itinerary and travel guide

 I think Whanganui is such a little gem.

-It’s smaller and easier to visit than Wellington — which I haven’t included on this itinerary, but which you could carve out a few days for if you’re interested in seeing the capital.
+It reminds me of Wellington, with an eclectic and creative vibe, but it’s smaller and easier to visit (I haven’t included on this itinerary, but which you could carve out a few days for if you’re interested in seeing the capital).

 Wellington is a beautiful city, but at the end of the day, it’s still a city.